Child and Adolescent Psychiatric Nurse Practitioner Fellowship

 Program Mission Statement

-Transform the delivery of pediatric mental health care in Central Ohio through the expansion and development of expert psychiatric nurse practitioners to meet the complex needs and improve the outcomes of the acute and chronically ill child and adolescent mental health population.
+Transform the delivery of pediatric mental health care in Ohio and contiguous states through the expansion and development of expert psychiatric nurse practitioners to meet the complex needs and improve the outcomes of the acute and chronically ill child and adolescent mental health population.